PAXSTORE/paxstore-openapi-java-sdk/docs/TERMINAL_FIRMWARE_API.md

 ## TerminalFirmware API

-All the terminalFirmware related APIs are encapsulated in the class *com.pax.market.api.sdk.java.api.terminalFirmware.TerminalFirmwareApi*.
+All the push firmware to terminal related APIs are encapsulated in the class *com.pax.market.api.sdk.java.api.terminalFirmware.TerminalFirmwareApi*.

 **Constructors of TerminalFirmwareApi**